wentuoc/tp/docs/DeveloperGuide.md

 ###### Design Goals

 **Single Responsibility:**
-- FilterCommand solely handles the filtering of the recipes list according to the user input while FilterChecker solely handles the checking of the Filter command input by the user.
+- FilterCommand solely handles the filtering of the recipes list according to the user input while FilterChecker solely handles the checking of the Filter command inputted by the user.

 **Decoupling:**
 - By segregating responsibilities, it makes the code easier to maintain and extend.